Being an IB School

 We hope our students will help to build a better world through intercultural understanding and respect.

-- encourages students to think critically and challenge what they are told
+- it encourages students to think critically and develop as open-minded thinkers

-- encourages students to consider both their local and international environment.
+- encourages students to consider their local, national and international environment when learning about concepts and issues

 Students think about how they learn best

-Through IB Programes, IB students “learn how to learn”, studying our unique theory of knowledge (TOK) course.
-They are encouraged to try different approaches to learning and to take responsibility for their own educational progress.
+Through IB Programmes, IB students 'learn how to learn' by developing a range of 'Approaches to Learning' skills.
+They are encouraged to develop skills in organisation and self-management and take responsibility for their own educational progress.

 Our programmes help IB students: